oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/edit/src/impl-guidance-06-publish-with-qos-minus-one.md

 **Position**: bit 4 of the PUBLISH Flags.

 This flag signifies whether the message is published as a retained message or not.
-See [[4.13 Retained Messages]](#retained-messages) for more information.
+See [sec](#retained-messages) for more information.

 ### C.6.3 Topic Alias{#c.6.3-topic-alias}